MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

     > [!Note]
     > If Workplace Analytics cannot detect anything in the data that would present an opportunity, it displays a notice that reads, “No opportunities could be loaded.
 Please check back later.”

 4. Consider which of the displayed opportunities you would like to pursue.
-After you’ve decided to start an improvement plan from an opportunity, go on to [Create an improvement plan](#create-an-improvement-plan).
+After you’ve decided to start a plan from an opportunity, go on to [Create a plan](#create-a-plan).

-## Create an improvement plan
+## Create a plan

-In the following example walkthrough, we look at the _Increase focus_ opportunity to see how to take advantage of an opportunity to create an improvement plan for a group.
+In the following example walkthrough, we look at the _Increase focus_ opportunity to see how to take advantage of an opportunity to create a plan for a group.

 ### Start a plan from an opportunity